Distressed loan buyers muddy India's bad debt picture

 ARCs, stung by regulatory demands for higher cash payments upfront, say they can no longer afford what Birendra Kumar, chief executive of International Asset Reconstruction Co, called "the luxury of accruing management fees to eternity", and are being more careful.

-Kumar, whose backers include KKR & Co LP (KKR.N), estimated 400 billion to 500 billion rupees ($6 billion to $7.54 billion) of bad debt was brought to auction by banks between April and December: "I don't think more than 15 pct will have been sold."
+Kumar, whose backers include KKR & Co LP, estimated 400 billion to 500 billion rupees ($6 billion to $7.54 billion) of bad debt was brought to auction by banks between April and December: "I don't think more than 15 pct will have been sold."

 That's bad news for lenders and India's central bank, which this month said it would encourage more foreign investment into ARCs - but is struggling to get banks to take the hit of a correctly priced loan sale.